UniversitaDellaCalabria/uniCMS/docs/source/contents/developer.md

 #### Handlers

-There are cases in which it's necessary to create specialized applications, with templates and templatetags, detached from the pages configured within the CMS.
+There are circumstances and scenarios where is necessary to create specific applications with templates and templatetags, detached from the pages that are configured within the CMS.
-Think, for example, to `cms.publications.handlers` which manages the pages for navigating publications (List) and opening a publication (View).
+The `cms.publications.handlers` for instance, it manages the pages for navigation of publications (List) and opening a publication (View).

-In this case the handlers have to be registered in `settings.py`, as follow:
+In such scenario the handlers have to be registered in `settings.py` as follow:

 ````
 CMS_PUBLICATION_VIEW_PREFIX_PATH = 'contents/news/view/'